- How to Make Sense of Salary Transparency - December 18, 2024

 The BIPOC acronym has exploded in social media and in news stories.
-But, what does BIPOC mean?
-And why is it one of the hottest (and controversial) words in diversity?
+But, what does it mean?
+Also, why is it one of the hottest (and controversial) words in diversity?

 Questions about the BIPOC Acronym